Banana peppers add a kick to these delicious enchiladas - and are in season the same time as bell peppers.

 - 3 yellow banana chile peppers (seeded, deveined and minced)

 - 1 cup enchilada sauce (14 ounce can, preferably green)

 - 8 corn tortillas (6 inch, cut in half)

 - 1/2 teaspoon oregano leaves (dried)

-- 2 package frozen chopped spinach (10 ounce, thawed)
+- 2 packages frozen chopped spinach (10 ounce, thawed)

-- 6 1/2 ounce reduced fat Monterey jack cheese (grated)
+- 6 1/2 ounces reduced fat Monterey jack cheese (grated)

 1. Heat oil in a very large non-stick skillet.
 Add onion, garlic and peppers and stir.
 Add mushrooms and cook about 15 to 20 minutes, until liquid evaporates.
 (If pan is not large enough, cook mushrooms in batches.)